 Leather Boot Care & Maintenance (How-To)

-Leather boots require regular, practical care to retain waterproofing, flexibility, and structural integrity.
-A simple routine after most trips will extend life and performance.
+Leather boots need a short, regular routine to keep waterproofing, flexibility, and structure working well.
+A few simple steps after trips will extend life and performance.

 Cleaning & Conditioning